-Turmeric: It is a well know spice which is used in India for cooking as well as for treatment of wounds.
-Curcumin an antioxidant present in turmeric helps in lowering inflammation etc and fastening the healing process.
-In the olden days, people would put a paste of turmeric on the wound and wrap it with a cloth for healing of the wound.
+Turmeric: Turmeric is a well know spice which is used in India for cooking, as well as for the treatment of wounds.
+Curcumin, an antioxidant present in turmeric, helps in lowering inflammation and speeding up the healing process.
+In the olden days, people would put a paste of turmeric on their wounds and wrap it with a cloth for healing.
 In tribal areas of India, this is still a common practice.

-Honey: Honey is used as a natural nutritive sweetner in our day to day life.
-It contains traces of several vitamins and amino acids other than the sugar, its usage in wounds dressing helps in reducing inflammation, pain and swelling.
-Its antibacterial property obstructs further infection of wounds.
+Honey: Honey is used as a natural nutritive sweetener in our day to day life.
+It contains trace amounts of several vitamins and amino acids other than sugar.
+Using it for dressing wounds helps reduce inflammation, pain, and swelling.
+Its antibacterial properties further inhibit the infection of wounds.

-Milk products: It is believed that dairy products such as milk and yogurt aid in the healing process of wounds due to the higher concentration of proteins and zinc in these products.
-However, there is little scientific evidence to prove the role of proteins present in milk in wound healing.
+Milk Products: It is believed that dairy products such as milk and yogurt can aid in the healing process of wounds due to the high concentrations of protein and zinc in these products.
+However, there is little scientific evidence to prove the role of proteins found in milk in terms of wound healing.

-Meat products: Like milk products, meat has good amounts of protein and zinc and therefore aids in faster healing of wounds.
-However, it is a complete myth that keeping a loaf of meat on the wound will aid healing.
+Meat Products: Like milk products, meat has a significant amount of protein and zinc and therefore aids in speeding up the healing of wounds.
+However, it is a complete myth that keeping a slice of meat on a wound will aid healing.

 Zinc: There is ample clinical evidence showing that zinc aids in the promotion of epitheliazation of wounds.
-Consuming foods containing zinc are recommended for people with wounds and injuries.
-Such foods are meat products (oysters and other sea foods, beef, chicken, etc), dairy products, whole wheat, and wheat germ, various nuts, beans, lentils and various nuts.
+Consuming foods that contain zinc are recommended for people with wounds and injuries.
+Such foods include meat products (oysters and other sea foods, beef, chicken, etc), dairy products, whole wheat, and wheat germ, various nuts, beans, lentils, and various nuts.

-Vitamin C: Vitamin C is quite essential for several body functions.
-It is also useful for healing of wounds and formation of scar tissues.
-Therefore people with wounds should eat ample amounts of amla, guava, lemon, orange, cranberry, strawberry, pineapple, kiwi fruit, broccoli, cauliflower, tomatoes, spinach, cabbage and other food items that contain vitamin C.
+Vitamin C: Vitamin C is essential for several bodily functions.
+It is also useful for the healing of wounds and the formation of scar tissue.
+Therefore, people with wounds should eat ample amounts of amla, guava, lemon, orange, cranberry, strawberry, pineapple, kiwi fruit, broccoli, cauliflower, tomatoes, spinach, cabbage, and other food items that contain vitamin C.

-Iron: It is believed that deficiency of iron and anemia retards the process of wound healing.
-Often iron tables and foods containing iron are recommended to people after surgeries.
-These foods are leafy vegetables, lentils, turkey, etc. However, there is conflicting research as well that shows there is little effect of anemia on wound healing.
+Iron: It is believed that a deficiency of iron, also known as anemia, retards the process of wound healing.
+Oftentimes, iron tablets and foods containing iron are recommended to people after surgeries to guarantee rapid wound healing.
+Some of these foods are leafy vegetables, lentils, turkey, and other similar foods.
+However, there is conflicting research that actually shows that there are few effects of anemia on wound healing.

-Fluids: Finally, for any form of healing it is necessary that you consume ample amounts of fluids.
-No we are not talking about coffee, carbonated drinks and alcohol.
-We are talking about water, fruit juices and healthy soups.
-Consumption of ample amounts of fluids is quite essential for healing of wounds.
+Fluids: Finally, for any form of healing, it is necessary that you consume ample amounts of fluids.
+To be clear, we are not talking about coffee, carbonated drinks, and alcohol.
+The proper types of liquid are water, fruit juice, and healthy soups.
+Consumption of ample amounts of fluids is quite essential for the healing of wounds, so drink up!